thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Type Conversion

-Sometimes, you may pass in a value of one type when JavaScript expects a value of a different type.
-In this case, rather than throwing an error, JavaScript will convert the value into one that has a type that makes sense.
+Sometimes, your code uses a value of one type when JavaScript expects a value of a different type.
+In this case, rather than throwing an error, JavaScript will convert the value into a type that makes sense.

-For instance, suppose you type the following expression into your console: `1 + 'hi'`.
-For numbers, `+` means addition; for strings, it means concatenation.
-So how does JS deal with this ambiguity?
-It converts the number into a string, the concatenates.
+For example, suppose you type the expression `1 + 'hi'`.
+For numbers, the `+` operator means addition; but for strings, it means concatenation.
+So how does JavaScript deal with this ambiguity?
+It converts the number into a string and then concatenates.

-This type of conversion also happens when you pass values into if statements.
-In a block of code like `if (x) {...}`, `x` is expected to be a Boolean.
-If it isn't, JavaScript will convert it into a Boolean.
+This **type conversion** also happens when you pass values into `if` statements.
+In a block of code like `if (x) {...}`, the `x` variable is expected to be a boolean.
+But if it's not, JavaScript will convert it to a boolean.

-Most values in JavaScript are truthy -- that is, they get converted into `true` should the need arise.
-In fact, there are only six falsy values in JavaScript:
+Most values in JavaScript are "truthy".
+That is, they get converted into `true` should the need arise.
+In fact, there are only six "falsy" values in JavaScript.

 1. `false`
 1. `null`